16 Mar How Prevent Frozen Pipes In the Winter

 Pinpoint Existing Leaks

 Do you see any black or green fuzzy gunk in the areas that appear wet?
 Could you not touch it?
-Put on a mask before proceeding further because you’re likely dealing with mold.
+Put on a mask before proceeding because you’re likely dealing with mold.
 Molds can produce mycotoxins that sometimes serve as deadly neurotoxins!
 It would help if you didn’t disturb them, but note every location with mildew or a wet spot.

 If you can’t locate the source of your leak, go ahead and call a local plumber.
 They should be able to help you pinpoint the exact location of your leaks in no time.